bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>JavaScript is a dynamic language, and is flexible enough to let you do things like multiple inheritance.
 That’s when an…</em>medium.com</a><a href="https://medium.com/@ivansifrim/the-differences-between-call-apply-bind-276724bb825b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/ritik_dev_js/what-the-hack-is-call-apply-bind-in-javascript-11ce" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/ritik_dev_js/what-the-hack-is-call-apply-bind-in-javascript-11ce"><strong>What the hack is call, apply, bind in JavaScript</strong><br />
-<em>Before start looking into call, apply, bind you should understand - how does “this” keyword works in JavaScript.
+<em>Before start looking into call, apply, bind you should understand - how does "this" keyword works in JavaScript.
 In…</em>dev.to</a><a href="https://dev.to/ritik_dev_js/what-the-hack-is-call-apply-bind-in-javascript-11ce" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://thenewstack.io/mastering-javascript-callbacks-bind-apply-call/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://thenewstack.io/mastering-javascript-callbacks-bind-apply-call/"><strong>Mastering ‘this’ in JavaScript: Callbacks and bind(), apply(), call() - The New Stack</strong><br />
+<a href="https://thenewstack.io/mastering-javascript-callbacks-bind-apply-call/" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://thenewstack.io/mastering-javascript-callbacks-bind-apply-call/"><strong>Mastering 'this' in JavaScript: Callbacks and bind(), apply(), call() - The New Stack</strong><br />
-<em>In Part One of our tutorial on mastering the ‘this’ keyword in JavaScript, we looked at why the concept of ‘this’ can…</em>thenewstack.io</a><a href="https://thenewstack.io/mastering-javascript-callbacks-bind-apply-call/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>In Part One of our tutorial on mastering the 'this' keyword in JavaScript, we looked at why the concept of 'this' can…</em>thenewstack.io</a><a href="https://thenewstack.io/mastering-javascript-callbacks-bind-apply-call/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://dev.to/kbk0125/javascripts-apply-call-and-bind-explained-by-hosting-a-cookout-32jo" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/kbk0125/javascripts-apply-call-and-bind-explained-by-hosting-a-cookout-32jo"><strong>JavaScript’s apply, call, and bind explained by hosting a cookout</strong><br />
+<a href="https://dev.to/kbk0125/javascripts-apply-call-and-bind-explained-by-hosting-a-cookout-32jo" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/kbk0125/javascripts-apply-call-and-bind-explained-by-hosting-a-cookout-32jo"><strong>JavaScript's apply, call, and bind explained by hosting a cookout</strong><br />
 <em>If you have ever been in charge of operating the grill at a family event or party, then you can understand apply, call…</em>dev.to</a><a href="https://dev.to/kbk0125/javascripts-apply-call-and-bind-explained-by-hosting-a-cookout-32jo" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.eigenx.com/blog/https/mediumcom/eigen-x/how-and-when-to-use-bind-call-and-apply-in-javascript-77b6f42898fb" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.eigenx.com/blog/https/mediumcom/eigen-x/how-and-when-to-use-bind-call-and-apply-in-javascript-77b6f42898fb"><strong>How AND When to use bind, call, and apply in Javascript - Eigen X</strong><br />
 <em>In order for you to fully understand bind, call, and apply you have to understand the Javascript concept of this …</em>www.eigenx.com</a><a href="https://www.eigenx.com/blog/https/mediumcom/eigen-x/how-and-when-to-use-bind-call-and-apply-in-javascript-77b6f42898fb" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://www.hacksparrow.com/javascript-bind-vs-apply-and-call.html" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://www.hacksparrow.com/javascript-bind-vs-apply-and-call.html"><strong>JavaScript: bind() vs apply() and call()</strong><br />
-<em>var fruit = { name: ‘Apple’ }; and this function: function showDetails(size, price) { console.log(this.name + ’ ’ +…</em>www.hacksparrow.com</a><a href="https://www.hacksparrow.com/javascript-bind-vs-apply-and-call.html" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>var fruit = { name: 'Apple' }; and this function: function showDetails(size, price) { console.log(this.name + ' ' +…</em>www.hacksparrow.com</a><a href="https://www.hacksparrow.com/javascript-bind-vs-apply-and-call.html" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://dev.to/ycmjason/let-me-explain-to-you-what-is-this-javascript-44ja" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/ycmjason/let-me-explain-to-you-what-is-this-javascript-44ja"><strong>Let me explain to you what is <code>this</code>.
+<a href="https://dev.to/ycmjason/let-me-explain-to-you-what-is-this-javascript-44ja" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/ycmjason/let-me-explain-to-you-what-is-this-javascript-44ja"><strong>Let me explain to you what is `this`.
 (Javascript)</strong><br />
-<em>Original post: https://www.ycmjason.com/blog/2018/06/15.html this article assumes ‘use strict’ in all context this…</em>dev.to</a><a href="https://dev.to/ycmjason/let-me-explain-to-you-what-is-this-javascript-44ja" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>Original post: https://www.ycmjason.com/blog/2018/06/15.html this article assumes 'use strict' in all context this…</em>dev.to</a><a href="https://dev.to/ycmjason/let-me-explain-to-you-what-is-this-javascript-44ja" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://betterprogramming.pub/understanding-the-this-keyword-in-javascript-cb76d4c7c5e8" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://betterprogramming.pub/understanding-the-this-keyword-in-javascript-cb76d4c7c5e8"><strong>Understanding the “this” Keyword in JavaScript</strong><br />
 <em>How the value of “this” is assigned in different scenarios</em>betterprogramming.pub</a><a href="https://betterprogramming.pub/understanding-the-this-keyword-in-javascript-cb76d4c7c5e8" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>